ProReNata/prn-wordpress/readme.md

 # ToDo
-- [ ] Modules single page
+- [ ] Modules single page _Need info from work group_
+- [ ] Book a demo functions - connect to Trello _Need info from Jens_
+- [ ] 404-page
-- [ ] Speed optimization
+- [ ] Add contact info on about page and link to it from footer
 - [ ] Include ACF into theme.
 [Read more here.](https://www.advancedcustomfields.com/resources/including-acf-within-a-plugin-or-theme/)
-- [ ] Book a demo functions - connect to Trello (ask Jens how)
-- [ ] 404-page
+- [ ] Add color schemes for duo-tones.
+Duo-primary, duo-secondary, duo-grey, mix, warning, danger, info, success.
-- [ ] Add contact info on about page and link to it from footer